singh-man/books/crackingTheCoding/05_bitManipulation.md

 2. 0100 equals 4, and multiplying by 4 is just left shifting by 2.
 So we shift  0011 left by 2 to get  1100.

 3. Think about this operation bit by bit.
 If you XOR a bit with its own negated value, you will always  get  1.
-Therefore, the  solution to aA(=a) will be a sequence of 1s.
+Therefore, the  solution to a^(\~a) will be a sequence of 1s.

 4. \~0 is a sequence of 1s, so\~0  << 2 is 1s followed by two Os.
 ANDing that with another value  will clear the  last two bits of the  value.